Updated docs

 bandwidth usage, due to the higher risk of some packets failing.

-Reticulum alleviates this in part with its *path* discovery methodology, and in part by implementing
+Reticulum alleviates this in part with it’s *path* discovery methodology, and in part by implementing

 *resource* caching at all nodes that can support it.
 Network operation can be made much more